How to Get Rid of Baby Roaches: Kitchen & Bathroom

 - Make sure to keep away from children and pets

-Known as 100% natural insect exterminator, Diatomaceous earth is a widely used option for killing cockroaches.
+Known as 100% natural insect exterminator, Diatomaceous earth is used for killing cockroaches.
 In appearance, it is a rock salt with strong abrasive and absorbent properties.
 These properties are the main reason why diatomaceous earth is such a strong insect, bugs, and roach killer.

 When a roach comes in contact with it, the substance cuts through the exoskeleton and absorbs all the water, eventually killing it of dehydration.
 It is very simple to use, but caution is recommended.
 Also, make sure that it is safely out of reach for children and pets.